boogie-org/boogie/Test/civl/inductive-sequentialization/abd.md

     return mem
 }
 ```
+> mem->ts >= coordinator_max_ts[cid]?
+Inorder for the query to be a right mover, they need to be able to send old values.
+It is okay if some participants send old values, but if everyone does then it is a problem (because we don't meet the spec of the original algo).
+So the coordinator needs a way to identify and block in such cases.
+Hence this check.

 > why is cid required?
 So that other coordinators don't interfere with coordinator_max_ts.
 We don't want this because the we would block some behaviors that are otherwise allowed by the original algorithm.